Creating a fairer Britain

 The process for these requests for legal assistance is as follows:

 Please note that Section 28 assistance is not an automatic right.
-Contacting the Helpline does not necessarily triggering an automatic referral to the Casework and Litigation team.
-Helpline advisers have to check in the first instance whether the matter appears to meet the criteria and then agree this with the Casework and Litigation team.
+Contacting EASS does not necessarily trigger an automatic referral to the Leal Team.
+EASS advisers have to check in the first instance whether the matter appears to meet the criteria and then agree this with the Legal Team.
 We do not refer cases to the Regulatory Committee for a Section 28 decision if they are not likely to be supported.